Transfer Learning with Jukebox for Music Source Separation: Experiments and Results

 \section{Experiments and Results}

 The main key point of this paper consists of demonstrating that it is possible to get decent audio quality by using transfer learning.
-For this, we did two different experiments (i),(ii) on the four audio stems.
+For this, we did three different experiments (i), (ii), and (iii) on the four audio stems.
 In experiment (i) we trained each audio stem's stem encoder SE from scratch without using any pretraining values.
-In a second experiment (ii) we trained the SE's with initial weights chosen as the pre-trained weights of the Jukebox.
-For all these VQ-VAE we pick the checkpoint 80K and train in stage 2 the corresponding mixture encoders ME.
-For these, and in both experiments (i) and (ii), we initialized their weights randomly.
-For the first experiment, we found out that all the results are low, and no good audio quality is reached for the extracted stems.
+For the second experiment (ii) we trained the SE's with initial weights chosen as the pre-trained weights of Jukebox.
+Experiment (iii) is conducted to show the impact of fine-tuning the SE.
+We skip fine-tuning in training phase 1 and use the weights of Jukebox as is and train a ME like in the other phases.

+For all these VQ-VAE, we pick the checkpoint 80K and train the corresponding mixture encoders ME in phase 2.
+For these, and in both experiments (i) (ii) and (iii), we initialized their weights randomly.
+For the first experiment, we found out that all results are bad, and no good audio quality is reached for the extracted stems.
 The SDR values are equal to or near 0 for all four stems.
-For the second experiment, the model converges after 32 hours of training in total on two Tesla GPU units with 16GB of VRAM each.
+For the second experiment, the model converges after 32 hours of training in total on two Tesla GPU units with 16GB of VRAM each. (iii) shows that fine-tuning in phase 1 is important.

 Figure~\ref{fig:res_1} demonstrates decent SDR values for networks trained with pre-trained weights in comparison to others trained with randomly initialized weights from scratch.
 It can also be deduced that in order to get fairly good SDR values, it is enough to train until early checkpoint values, such as 20K.
 Then, the checkpoint 20K is reached after 16 hours for each of the two models on two Tesla GPUs.
 Table \ref{tab:sdr_tab} gives a comparison of different approaches for audio signal separation.
-Our approach achieves here comparable results when benchmarked against other state-of-the-art networks.
+Here, our approach achieves comparable results when benchmarked against other state-of-the-art networks.

+In terms of deployment, we need 0.73 seconds of CPU processing time for an audio chunk of 8.91 seconds per stem, which translates into an RTF (Real-Time Factor) of 0.082.
+That seems quick, but the current implementation of our model takes an audio chunk of 8.91 seconds.
+As with most approaches to audio source separation, direct online processing is not possible.
+However, a single code vector of the VQ-VAE represents a sliding window of an input vector of 49152 timesteps, which corresponds to about 1s of audio with a sampling rate of 44.1k.
+So, we think that an adapted architecture could be more flexible.